K-PaaS/application-platform-guide-eng/install/service/glusterfs.md

 OK
 ```

-- Apply the security group that you created to use the GlusterFS service.
+- Request the security group that you created to use the GlusterFS service.
 > $ cf bind-running-security-group glusterfs
 ```
 Binding security group glusterFS to running as admin...